Dighton Rock: History and mythology

-In November 1952, the Miguel Corte-Real Memorial Society of New York City acquired 49+1/2 acre of land adjacent to the rock to create a park.
-However, in 1951 the Massachusetts Legislature expropriated the same land for a State Park.
-More land was purchased.
-Dighton Rock State Park now has an area of 100 acre.
-The vicinity of Dighton Rock has been beautified and furnished with parking and picnic facilities.

 Depths of inscriptions

 Although Mather described these as deeply cut, a statement which has been repeated to the present day, early reports suggested that this was not exactly the case.
 DelaBarre wrote:

 One thing is certain, that former descriptions of the depth of the incisions cannot be used as evidence for any change.
 The first who describes them calls them "deeply engraved" in 1690; but Cotton Mather had never seen the rock, so far as we know, and this statement of his is doubtless on a par with his other statement that the characters are on "a mighty Rock."
 Greenwood gives the first reliable description, in 1730.
 He definitely says that the "indentures are not very considerable," and his drawing and his other statements prove that he had as much difficulty in making out the real characters as has ever been experienced since then.
 Even on the lowest part of the face, which alone does show evident signs of much wear, Mather's draughtsman, and Greenwood, and their next followers, were even less successful in making out apparent characters than have been some later observers.
 Sewall in 1768 and Kendall in 1807 made definite statements to the effect that the greater part of the lines were so much effaced as to make their decipherment impossible, or wholly subject to the fancy.